PrefectHQ/prefect-gcp/docs/index.md

 In the case that `prefect-gcp` is missing a feature, feel free to [submit an issue](#feedback).

-In the meantime, you may want to access the underlying Google credentials or clients, which `prefect-gcp` exposes via the `GcpCredentials` block.
+In the meantime, you may want to access the underlying Google Cloud credentials or clients, which `prefect-gcp` exposes via the `GcpCredentials` block.

 The provided code snippet shows how you can use `prefect_gcp` to instantiate a Google Cloud client, like `bigquery.Client`.